-It's not uncommon for divorced or unmarried parents to live in different states, although it typically makes co-parenting more challenging, especially in a joint custody situation.
-It's also important to understand that a child custody order in one state is valid and enforceable in nearly every other state so custodial parents can't simply pick up and move across state lines without following certain procedures.
+It's not uncommon for divorced or unmarried parents to live in different states.
+Living in different states can make co-parenting more challenging, especially in a joint custody situation.
+It is also important to understand that a child custody order in one state is valid and enforceable in nearly every other state so custodial parents can't simply move across state lines without following certain procedures.

-That being said, many courts now incorporate innovative concepts, like using video calling for "virtual visitation", when deciding interstate custody arrangements.
+Many courts now incorporate innovative forms of contact, like using video calling for "virtual visitation," when deciding interstate custody arrangements.
 Read on to learn more about how the law can apply to interstate custody situations.